 Most personal injury cases arise from negligence on one party or another.
 If you eat at a restaurant and get food poisoning, for example, this is often due to negligence in keeping the food at safe temperatures or cooking it properly.
 The restaurant can be held liable for this negligence.

 Likewise, if you are entering a store in the winter and the icy sidewalks have not been salted and cleared, causing you to slip and fall, the business is liable for your slip fall and injury.
 Their negligence in clearing the hazard holds them responsible.

 The above scenarios talk about customers and clients getting injured.
 However, employees are covered against workplace hazards as well.
 Every business is required to have a workers' comp insurance policy to make sure that their staff is covered against workplace injury.

 Insurance companies don't profit from paying out money.
 They will often go to great lengths including intimidation and bullying tactics to stop from paying what you deserve.
 In the case of smaller businesses, they may not have enough coverage to handle your claim and will do whatever they can to get out of it.

 This is why it is so important to have a qualified Nevada personal injury attorney by your side when pursuing the compensation you deserve while you recover from injury.
 An experienced personal injury lawyer knows how to navigate the waters of injury law and is capable of standing up to the bullying tactics practiced by insurance companies.

-A good insurance attorney will not stop fighting until you get the money you need to recover and get back on your feet.
+If an insurance company acts in bad faith and does not uphold its contractual obligations, a good insurance attorney will not stop fighting until you get the money you need to recover and get back on your feet.
 If you have suffered this kind of injury, we can help.
 Take some time to read our firm overview, and contact us for a free consultation today.